AdobeDocs/marketo.en/help/sky/my-token-email-script.md

 For advanced developers, you can use [Velocity scripts](http://velocity.apache.org/engine/1.7/user-guide.html) in your emails by setting up an Email Script token.
 Here's how to do it.

-1. In the My Tokens tab of your program or folder, drag an **Email Script** token to the Local Tokens canvas.
+1. In the My Tokens tab of your program or folder, drag an [!UICONTROL **Email Script**] token to the Local Tokens canvas.

    ![Image One](/help/sky/assets/my-tokens/my-token-email-script/my-token-email-script-1.png)